 Dr Victoria Palmer

-- Research Associate (Institute of Health and Wellbeing Social Sciences)
+- Research Associate (Institute of Health & Wellbeing Social Sciences)

 Victoria Palmer is a research associate based in the Institute of Health and Wellbeing and the Physical Activity for Health Research Centre at the University of Edinburgh.
 She is currently working as a qualitative researcher on the Seniors USP project a multi-disciplinary project exploring sedentary behaviour in older adults.